jayandra/expensetracker/README.md

   rake db:create db:migrate db:seed
   foreman start -f procfile.dev
   ```
+- The React frontend is located in the `frontend` directory.
+The `foreman` command mentioned above will concurrently run both Rails and React development servers.
 ### Configure mailer:

 - For simplicity, SMTP settings are been placed in `config/application.rb` and gets used across all environments.